What We Do in Welding

 Work-Based Learning

 Students who qualify have the opportunity to participate in one of three options for career development during their senior year.
-All three programs allow students to work within their career field while attending school on a modified schedule, so you they gain skills, experience and competitive wages.
+All three programs allow students to work within their career field while attending school on a modified schedule, so they gain skills, experience and competitive wages.

 Career Development